McCarron scores twice as Predators beat Senators 4-1 - NewsBreak

 NASHVILLE, Tenn.
 (AP) — Michael McCarron scored twice and Juuse Saros made 36 saves to lead the Nashville Predators over the Ottawa Senators 4-1 on Tuesday night.

-Tanner Jeannot and Matt Duchene also scored and Mattias Ekholm had three assists for Nashville, winners of two straight.
+Tanner Jeannot and Matt Duchene also scored to help Nashville win its second consecutive game.
+Mattias Ekholm had three assists and Alexandre Carrier added two.

+“I think our goaltender played fantastic,” Predators coach John Hynes said.
+“I think our goaltender was a big difference in the game tonight.
+We fought and found a way to win.
+I don’t think it was a recipe to give yourself a chance to win every night.
+But I thought there were certain components of the game that were good enough, and certain players in the game that were good enough, to give us a chance to win.”

 Brady Tkachuk scored and Anton Forsberg made 28 saves for Ottawa, which has lost four of five.